hoodiecrow/karel/README.md

 - `beepersAtCorner()` is true if there is at least one beeper at the corner where the robot is located
 - `beeperBagEmpty()` is true if there are no beepers in the robot's beeper bag

+### Calling native functions
+There are some problems with native functions, e.g. how runtime errors in one break the interpreter and cause a segfault, also breaking curses.
+I need to propagate the error to the run function and return from that with a runtime error result.
+Two alternatives seem practicable:
+1. rewrite `callValue` to read the status of the function on return and return false if an RTE has occurred: this also means that the native function must push the actual result on the stack, making it a hybrid native/VM function
+2. scrap the native function method and compile functions like `world` to bytecodes to run entirely inside the VM

 ## Acknowledgements
 clox belongs to Robert Nystrom.
 Karel the Robot was designed by Richard E. Pattis.